BrettHallen/Compucorp-324G-Scientist/README.md

 I have confirmed that the calculator looks to run okay on 5VDC (i.e. USB) consuming just over 1A.
 I created a USB-to-2.1mm plug to confirm.

 ## [Component List](/Components)
-Information about the coomponents used in the calculator.
+Information about the components used in the calculator.

 ## [Keyboard](/Keyboard)
 Information about the keyboard matrix.